 CPT code 99453

-compensates providers for any time associated with onboarding and educating a patient while a clinical staff member sets up the necessary Remote Patient Monitoring devices.
-With 100Plus, providers can earn $24.58 per one time patient under this code.
+Reimburses physicians for time spent onboarding and educating patients while setting up the necessary Remote Patient Monitoring devices.
+Providers can earn $24.58 per one time patient under this code.

-CPT Code 99453 is the billing code for setting up patients with Remote Patient Monitoring devices.
-It reimburses providers for the time it takes to set-up devices and educate patients on how to use their new at home monitors.
-This code is different from some of the other CPT codes because it is used only once for every patient rather than a monthly or annual billing code.
+CPT Code 99453 is different from other CPT codes because it is only billed once per every patient and cannot be reimbursed on a monthly or annual basis. .
 CPT Code 99543 comes with its own set of rules and qualifications that are mapped out here in this comprehensive guide.

 How does CPT 99453 relate to Remote Patient Monitoring?

-CPT Code 99453 is a billing code that compensates providers for onboarding, initial device set-up, and patient education while setting up Remote Patient Monitoring devices.
-With 100Plus, providers can earn $24.58 per one time patient under this code.
+CPT Code 99453 is a billing code that compensates providers for onboarding, initial device set-up, and patient education.

 What services are required for CPT 99453?

-The services required for CPT 99453 as specified by Medicare guidelines are: the initial set-up and initial patient education on use of equipment.
-Medicare additionally requires that a member of the clinical staff or under the supervision of the primary physician spend time helping the patient set up and become comfortable with device use.
+The services required for CPT 99453 include initial device set-up and patient use education.
+Medicare additionally requires that the physicians, or a member of the provider's staff under the supervision of the primary physician, spend time helping the patient become comfortable with device use.

 Who qualifies for CPT 99453?

-The eligible population for RPM has grown significantly in the past couple of years, this includes patients who now qualify for the CPT Code 99453.
-Remote Patient Monitoring was previously limited to Medicare patients with chronic conditions who were already established with their primary physicians and clinicians, thus preventing new patients from being added to the program without an initial in-person visit.
+Remote Patient Monitoring was previously limited to Medicare patients with chronic conditions and pre-established primary physicians., This rule prevented new patients from being added to the program without an initial in-person visit.

 What devices are used for CPT Code 99453?